 No prior fire rescue experience:

 The timeline for the no prior fire rescue experience program is being updated.

 We will train you!
 We are looking for passionate team players from all backgrounds and experiences.
 Selected recruits will participate in a 24-week paid school to learn the essential skills and knowledge for the job.

-Albemarle County Fire Rescue is a combination department, made up of both career and volunteer members, which provides fire, rescue, and emergency medical services for 105,000 residents over 726 square miles.
-Our staffing consists of 150 career personnel countywide with response areas that are urban and rural.
-Albemarle County has 14 Fire/EMS stations equipped with modern equipment, apparatus, and fitness facilities.
+Albemarle County Fire Rescue is a progressive and innovative combination department matching its growth with that of our dynamic and diverse county.
+Made up of both career and volunteer members, we provide fire, rescue, and emergency medical services for 112,000+ residents over 726 square miles of urban and rural areas from 14 stations equipped with modern equipment, apparatus, and fitness facilities.